WouterBant/Algorithmic-Collusion-an-Experimental-Study/README.md

+# BSc Thesis
-# BSc Thesis, Algorithmic Collusion: A Computational Study of Firms' CSR Investment Decisions
+# Algorithmic Collusion: An Experimental Study of Firms' CSR Investment Decisions and an Innovative Regulatory Framework

 In progress

 ## About
-This repo presents the code used to obtain the results from the paper: Algorithmic Collusion: A Computational Study of Firm’ CSR
+This repo presents the code used to obtain the results from the paper: Algorithmic Collusion: An Experimental Study of Firms' CSR Investment Decisions and an Innovative Regulatory Framework.
-Investment Decisions.
 This paper researches algorithmic collusion of Artificial Intelligence Algorithms in a duopoly setting where firms let these algorithms completely decide their production quantity and investment in Corporate Social Responsibility.

 ## Structure